navaneet239/navaneet239/README.md

 # 💫 Bonjour!
 I am Navaneet .J,
 A man with tons of imagination, innovation and ambition!<br>I have excelled at Drawing, athletics and Programming.
-I am a full-stack web developer who has crafted many projects including the infamous [Ripen OS](https://ripenos.github.io/).
+I am a full-stack web developer who has crafted many projects including the infamous [InterrZap](https://interrzap.web.app/) and [VERRION](https://docsbrainai.com).

 Know about me more @ [🌐 Portfolio](https://navaneetj239.web.app/).